qdm12/grozinger-partner/README.md

 - [ ] Change public icons and logos
 - [ ] Write some dummy tests
+- [ ] Root URL for rev proxy in Go

 ## License

-This repository is under an [MIT license](https://github.com/qdm12/REPONAME_GITHUB/master/license) unless otherwise indicated
+This repository is under an [MIT license](https://github.com/qdm12/grozinger-partner/master/license) unless otherwise indicated